 Partner with our highly talented research students who are emerging experts in their fields.
 Through a tailored PhD or Master’s internship, you can collaborate to solve complex business and industry problems, creating new knowledge and innovative solutions.

 UWA partners with a number of intermediary organisations both locally and nationally to maximise placement opportunities for our research students.
-Explore the opportunities below or contact the Graduate Research School for more information on how you can host a UWA research student.
+Explore the opportunities below or find out more about creating a PhD internship directly through UWA.